kasper-piskorski/docs/pages/documentation/1-the-basics/visualiser.md

 The Status pane lists various configuration items and their current settings.

 ### Graph
 This is the main section of the visualiser that you will use to explore the graph.
 Type in a query to receive a graphical view on the data.
-For example, `match $x isa pokemon; limit 10;`
+For example, `match $x isa pokemon, has name $n; select $x, $n;limit 5;`

 ![Pokemon query](/images/pokemon-query-visualiser.jpg)